hendisantika/spring-boot-keycloak-jwt-token-verifier/README.md

 ### Integration Tests

-The integration tests use `@SpringBootTest` to load the entire application context and test the components together.
+The integration tests use `@WebMvcTest` to test the controllers with a mock security configuration.

 ### JWT Token Testing